syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Compression.md

 ---
 # Working with Compression

-Essential PDF allows you to [compress .NET PDF](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/compress-pdf) document and thereby reduce the file size in the following three ways.
+The Syncfusion .NET PDF Library allows you to [compress .NET PDF](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/compress-pdf) document and thereby reduce the file size in the following three ways.

 1. Compress an existing PDF document
 2. Content compression for a new document